 I paint myriad connections between forms and feelings because I believe in the endless possibilities of the imagination to process experience.

-Working from my own photographs of elements I have seen in a landscape, I use my process of imagination to combine these elements with what I felt on encountering them, as well as with heightened colours and forms.
+From elements I have seen in a landscape, I use my process of imagination to combine these elements with what I felt on encountering them, through the use of heightened colours and forms.

-I paint in this way in order to explore and express my fascination with the contrast of aesthetic design, for example the inspiration of stained glass, with natural processes of ecology, such as growth and decay.
+I paint in this way in order to explore and express my fascination with the contrast of aesthetic design, for example the inspiration of stained glass windows, and natural processes of ecology, such as growth and decay.

 My fascination with this contrast is to convey the convergence of the spiritual to the temporal, by embodying this in my paintings of ferns and imaginative, ecstatic landscapes.